rmt-07-glasgow-fox/fancy-todo/server/fancy_todo.md

-# Fancy Todo App Server
+# Fancy ToEat App Server
-Fancy Todo App is an application to manage your activities.
-This app has :
+Fancy Todo App is an application to manage your meal plan and control your party's meal plan.
-* RESTful endpoint for todo's CRUD operation
-* JSON formatted response

 &nbsp;